Cultural Golden Visa: Program background

 This change effectively reduced the “lifestyle” focus when it comes to Golden Visa property selection: Returns tend to be inferior in the country’s interior, and most people prefer being closer (or in) the large urban centers of Lisbon, Porto and Faro.)

-So for a large percentage of applicants, projected yield, rather than any associated lifestyle benefits, is now once again the key consideration.
+So for a large percentage of applicants, capital preservation, projected yield and opportunity cost, rather than any associated lifestyle benefits, are now once again the key considerations.

 Combined with the fact that the minimum threshold for fund-based investments went up from €350K – which was on a par with the “standard” property option – to a whopping €500K, many prospective applicants are now searching for cheaper Golden Visa options.